How does an MIT nerd with a background in research end up making products?

 The next summer I interned at Apple, a bit larger of a company.
 I developed a concept for a diagnostic machine for iPhones and iPads.
 I also spent two weeks in Shanghai setting up an assembly line.
 I learned the value of diligent vendor liaison and the importance of communication between multi-disciplinary teams and team members.

 Over the years I have refined my approach to development to my own process.
 It expands on RKS's Pscyho-Aesthetics and focuses on iterating prototypes with the user always in mind.
+After enough times through the process you see how design thinking really is an application of the scientific method.
+The main difference is that in design you must be able to feel comfortable with ambiguity.
+The best combination of features is out there, let your users illuminate what they are.
 Click on the tab at top to see some examples of it in action!